alexandermander/SLP/main.typ

 - *Find some information about that certificate such as validity period etc. Do you see any differences between this certificate and a certificate from a valid domain (like aau.dk etc.)* \
- i dont have more search on the https://platform.censys.io/ so i can preform thos task
+I don't have more searches on the https://platform.censys.io/ so i can't preform this task

+#pagebreak()

+= Digital Signature & Bitcoin

+== RSA challenges for signing

+* Objective: *
+Identify and explain at least three specific challenges of RSA that DSA aimed to address
+\

+One of the changens that das tryes to address

 #pagebreak()